Anatoly Sagalevich

-Anatoly Mikhailovich Sagalevich (Анатолий Михайлович Сагалевич; born 5 September 1938) is a Russian explorer, who works at the Shirshov Institute of Oceanology of the Russian Academy of Sciences (USSR Academy of Sciences until 1991) since 1965.
+Anatoly Mikhailovich Sagalevich (Анатолий Михайлович Сагалевич; born 5 September 1938) is a Russian explorer who, since 1995, has worked at the Shirshov Institute of Oceanology of the Russian Academy of Sciences (USSR Academy of Sciences until 1991).

-Since 1979, he has been the director of the Russian (former Soviet) Deepwater Submersibles Laboratory.
-He received Doctor of Sciences degree in 1985.
+Since 1979 he has been the director of the Russian (former Soviet) Deepwater Submersibles Laboratory.
+He received a Doctor of Sciences degree in 1985.
 Sagalevich took part in the construction of Pisces VIII, Pisces IX and MIR Deep Submergence Vehicles (DSV) and completed more than 300 submersions as the chief pilot of DSVs.
-Between 1989 and 2005, he led 28 expeditions on MIR DSV.
+Between 1989 and 2005 he led 28 expeditions on MIR DSV.
 He was the pilot of MIR during expeditions to the British passenger liner RMS Titanic, the German battleship Bismarck, the Soviet submarine K-278 Komsomolets, the Japanese submarine I-52, and the Russian submarine K-141 Kursk.

 Sagalevich holds the world record for the deepest fresh water dive, at 1637 m (in Lake Baikal aboard a Pisces in 1990).

-On 2 August 2007, Sagalevich was the pilot of MIR-1 DSV, that reached the seabed at the North Pole during Arktika 2007 expedition.
+On 2 August 2007 Sagalevich was the pilot of MIR-1 DSV, which reached the seabed at the North Pole during the Arktika 2007 expedition.

-On 10 January 2008, Sagalevich was awarded the title Hero of the Russian Federation for "courage and heroism showed in extremal conditions and successful completion of High-Latitude Arctic Deep-Water Expedition."
+On 10 January 2008 Sagalevich was awarded the title Hero of the Russian Federation for "courage and heroism shown in extreme conditions and successful completion of High-Latitude Arctic Deep-Water Expedition."